 Incredibly cool movie up to this point.
 Oscar caliber story line too.
-(Even better than Albee at this point.
-Bible stuff does not detract yet.)
+(Surpassing Albee so far.)

 After crazy family is gone, the poet suddenly “gets it handled” with wife on the stairs because his writers block has vanished in the bright glow of a dying fan’s love for his work and so has his Mike Ditka disease.
 He promises wife it will all be different now, and wife is cool with it because she gets prego and eventually a baby! out of it.